 For travelers and people who have decided to live in remote areas of the world, satellite internet is now a real possibility.
-Companies like HughesNet and WildBlue now provide fast, affordable service to almost anywhere in the country.
+Companies like HughesNet and StarLink provide fast, affordable service to almost anywhere in the country.

 One thing to keep in mind for those who are closely watching their power consumption is these satellite modems need to be completely shut off or they will continue to pull 20 – 30 watts at all times.

 RV Satellite Systems – Since some people like to go mobile, moving from place to place in an RV or trailer, I wanted to briefly touch on RV Satellite systems.
 There are a number of companies that offer satellite service for Full-time RVers, but the setup on these units is usually pretty expensive.
 For a good Roof-Mounted system, something that will automatically lock onto the satellite signal no matter where you park, expect to pay at least a couple thousand dollars in hardware and setup costs.
 On the plus side, you will have internet access in even the most remote boondocking areas of the country.